nlkinlock/Rminicourse/index.md

 - A <b>function</b> is a stored object that performs a task given some inputs (called <i>arguments</i>).
 R has many functions already available, but you can also write your own functions.

 - Try using the tab key while entering arguments in any function to discover a useful feature of RStudio.
+(Try now with the `seq()` function.)

-- Functions are used in the format: `name_of_function(inputs)`
+- Functions are called in the format: `NameOfFunction(inputs)`

-- The output of a function can be saved to an object: `output <- name_of_function(inputs)`
+- The output of a function can be saved to an object: `output <- NameOfFunction(inputs)`

 ---